-Psyc 202 Queen's University - Statistics in Psychology (revised Sept.
-10)
+Psyc 202 Queen's University - Statistics in Psychology

-Fall 2013
+Fall 2014

 This material is copyrighted and is for the sole use of students registered in Psyc 202.
 This material shall not be distributed or disseminated to anyone other than students registered in Psyc 202.
 Failure to abide by these conditions is a breach of copyright, and may also constitute a breach of academic integrity under the University Senate's Academic Integrity Policy Statement.